-The storm drain stenciling (curb marker) program was completed previous to the permit renewal in 2010.
-The entire city had been canvassed by volunteers (led primarily by Boy Scouts) marking curb inlets and delivering information about storm water pollution prevention.
+A storm drain stenciling (curb marker) program was completed previous to the permit renewal in 2010.
+The entire city was canvassed by volunteers (led primarily by Boy Scouts) marking curb inlets and delivering information about storm water pollution prevention.

 2.2 PUBLIC INVOLVEMENT AND PARTICIPATION PROGRAM